How To Fix The Code P0555: Brake Booster Pressure Sensor Circuit

 The brake booster pressure sensor circuit detects the vacuum for the power brake booster.
-The Engine Control Unit (ECU) controls the circuit, which uses the sensor to adapt braking power to various situations and adjust the available vacuum to assist brake pedal operation.
+The Engine Control Unit (ECU) controls the circuit, which uses the sensor to adapt braking power to various situations and adjust the available vacuum to assist in brake pedal operation.

 Symptoms